EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Heavy 3D Secondary View paths use bounded private targets and conservative draw scheduling where required.

+>⚠️ Secondary View maintains its own lightweight presentation of the battle.
+Current 3D backends mirror battle state and major transitions like fainting, but individual model animation timing may differ from the primary presentation at this stage of development.

 ---

 ## 10. Battle Arena Override